anufrievroman/calcure/README.md

 [Typical problems and solutions](https://anufrievroman.gitbook.io/calcure/troubleshooting) are described in documentation.
 If you faced a new problem, don't hesitate to open an issue.

-## Contribution, translations, donations
+## Contribution

 [Full information about contribution](https://anufrievroman.gitbook.io/calcure/contribution) is available in the documentation.

+## Support

-If you'd like to support the development, consider [donations](https://www.buymeacoffee.com/angryprofessor).
+I am not a professional developer and work on open-source projects in my free time.
+If you'd like to support the development, consider donations via [buymeacoffee](https://www.buymeacoffee.com/angryprofessor) or cryptocurrencies:

+- BTC `bc1qpkzmutdqfxkce34skt09vll97s5smpa0r2tyzj`
+- ETH `0x6f1Ce9cA181458Fc153a5f7cBF88044736C3b00C`
+- BNB `0x40f22c372758E35C905458cAF8BB17f51ac133d1`
+- LTC `ltc1qtu33qyv2xlzxda5mmrmk943zpksq8q75tuh85p`